 Finally, we had a Smoked Marlin Taco at La Tia Mariscos.
-Puerto Vallarta is known around the world as one of the top places to catch marlin so it is only appropriate that we'd be able to celebrate this noble fish by enjoying some in a taco!
+Puerto Vallarta is known worldwide as one of the top places to catch marlin so it is only appropriate that we'd be able to celebrate this noble fish by enjoying some in a taco!

 Hands down, this was my absolute favorite from the 8-10 different items we tasted along the route.
 While not fancy by any means - it was simply a perfect balance of local flavors.

 If you are looking to explore the Puerto Vallarta street food scene, I heartily recommend the folks at Vallarta Food Tours.
-They offer a variety of options ranging from a day-time taco tour that is perfect for guests visiting Puerto Vallarta on a cruise ship to evening Street Taco Tour like what we did.
+They offer various options, including private tours perfect for cruise ship guests visiting Puerto Vallarta for the first time to evening "The Street" tour like what we did.